Positive Scalar Curvature on Spin Pseudomanifolds: the Fundamental Group and Secondary Invariants: -obstructions on -fibered pseudomanifolds

-\end{proposition} \begin{proof} The existence of these classes has been discussed above.
-The gluing formula has been discussed for the signature operator on Witt and Cheeger spaces by Albin-Piazza \cite{ap-surgery}, based on a well known technique due to Bunke---see \cite{Bunke-Callias}; the same arguments, with minor modifications, apply here. \end{proof}
+\begin{proof} The existence of these classes has been discussed above.
+The gluing formula has been discussed for the signature operator on Witt and Cheeger spaces by Albin--Piazza~\cite{ap-surgery}, based on a~well known technique due to Bunke~-- see~\cite{Bunke-Callias}; the same arguments, with minor modifications, apply here. \end{proof}